Tools & Templates

 - Behavior-to-feature mapping complete

-- Friction points identified and addressed
+- Friction points are identified, ranked, and addressed

 Product Market Fit